 If you’re not lovin’ your color palette

-If your palette is looking more like a rainbow gone horribly wrong than a cohesive color collection, avoid the urge to go all Rolling Stones and start painting everything black.
+If your palette is looking more like a rainbow gone horribly wrong than a cohesive color folder, avoid the urge to go all Rolling Stones and start painting everything black.
 Instead, take a gander at these common color schemes.
 Yes, they involve the color wheel and a wee bit of color theory, but don’t let that scare you off.
 Even the simplest of images contains more colors than you may realize at first glance, and having an idea of which types of colors play nicely with each other can help you pull the right ones from your picture.

 - Monochromatic: Different tints (base hue + white), tones (base hue + grey), and shades (base hue + black) of one color, plus a neutral.